mailchimp/content-style-guide/07-writing-blog-posts.html.md

 * Feature, release, and integration announcements
 * MailChimp user case studies
-* Instructive tips and tricks for small businesses
+* Tips and tricks for small businesses
 * Examples of how we use MailChimp’s features in our own marketing

 We publish blog posts that explain the “why” behind the work we do at MailChimp.
-We want to demonstrate the ways in which we're an industry leader with the best products, and we want to tell the stories behind those products.
+We want to show people that we're an industry leader with the best products, and we use our blog to tell the stories behind those products.

 ## Guidelines